AYJACKSON-ICS4U/introductory-arduino-assignment-clout-gang/Logs.md

 This week we worked on using just millis to fix the debounce problem on our board.
 We found a debounce program and modified it and fixed it so it worked for our board and it kind of worked but still wasn't great and we are hoping to find a better more permanent solution for next week.

+### Week 6

+We've gotten the millis() funciton to work and toggle LEDS, however they are doing it automatically.
+We were not able to implement the press of the button into changing the state of the LED, the LEDs just work on their own.
+We were, however, successful in making both our LEDs flash now, by simplky taking out the resistor and adding a regular cable in its place.
+Next week we will try and modify the blinking program to use the button rather than moving automatically.